 Let’s find out the reasons in this article.

 1. Need Book Covers?
-Go to the Book Stores First
+Go to a Japanese Book Store First

 If you want to have your book covered, stop by a book store near you and choose your favorite book in Japan.
 Then, you go to cashier and the shop clerk will ask you whether you want them to put a book cover for your book or not.